 Given its small size, Malta's public transport system consists only of buses, with extensive routes on the two larger islands.
 Other options include taxis and driving.
 Expats who prefer driving around Malta can hire a vehicle.
-That said, most people find it unnecessary to own a car in Malta.
+That said, most people in Malta find it unnecessary to own a car.

-Travel between the islands is made possible by ferry, seaplane and the centuries-old water taxis known as dgħajsa (pronounced ‘dysa’).
+Travel between the islands is made possible by ferry, seaplane, and the water taxis known as dgħajsa (pronounced ‘dysa’).

 Public transport in Malta